royfactory/royfactory.github.io/content/posts/cloud/2025-07-20-kubernetes-pod-labels.md

 ---
+ShowToc: true
+categories:
-categories: kubernetes
+- kubernetes
-image: /img/kubernetes-pod-labels.jpg
 date: 2025-07-20
 description: Learn how Kubernetes Pod labels work, why they matter, and how to use selectors for service routing and resource management.
 This guide includes best practices, YAML examples, and common FAQs.
+draft: false
+image: /img/kubernetes-pod-labels.jpg
 keywords: kubernetes pod labels, k8s labels, kubectl label command, pod labeling, kubernetes selectors, devops, k8s best practices
-tags: kubernetes k8s pod labels kubectl yaml devops beginner selectors cloud-native
+tags:
+- kubernetes
+- k8s
+- pod
+- labels
+- kubectl
+- yaml
+- devops
+- beginner
+- selectors
+- cloud-native
 title: 'Kubernetes Pod Labels: A Complete Guide with Selectors and Examples'
-ShowToc: true
-draft: false
 ---

 # Kubernetes Pod Labels: A Complete Guide with Selectors and Examples

 **What are labels in Kubernetes and why are they so important?**